UNDP in Moldova

 UNDP in partnership with other development partners accomplished transformative results, such as: strengthening the capacity of public institutions across the three branches of power; supporting the transparency and inclusiveness of the elections process; spearheading innovation and applying it to policy development and service design and delivery; partnering with the private sector to reduce energy and plastic consumption; engaging with migrants in the development of local communities across the country; promoting social cohesion and building confidence across conflict divide.
 UNDP’s ‘modus-operandi’ in Transnistrian region has been appraised and commended by external partners.

 UNDP is supporting Government’s efforts in spearheading the nationalization of Sustainable Development Goals (SDGs), and integrating the 2030 Agenda into the country’s national development framework.
-With UN support, the Government of Moldova is assessing its progress on achieving the SDGs and will present its first Voluntary National Report at the High-Level Political Forum in July 2020.
+With UN support, the Government of Moldova assessed the progress on achieving the SDGs and presented its first Voluntary National Report at the High-Level Political Forum in July 2020.

 Transparency and inclusiveness of elections is a key area of assistance ranging from real-time disaggregated data of voter turnout and elections results, accessed by more than 2.7 million users to inclusive electoral education, reaching more than 1.7 million beneficiaries.
 The implementation of the National Integrity and Anticorruption Strategy supported by UNDP has a positive impact on the indicator on facing corruption by various categories of population.